 Program Requirements Credits

 Bachelor of Science in Birth through Kindergarten (Non-Teaching)

 Total Credit Hours 124

-Minimum of 38-40 credits in the core curriculum required of all students.
+Core Requirements: Minimum of 38-40 credits in the core curriculum required of all students.
 Students who enter as first-time freshmen must take an entering freshman and rising junior assessment to complete core requirements.
+Graduation Requirements: All graduating seniors are required to complete the Graduating Senior Assessment after completing 90 or more semester hours (including credit by examination), but not later than the graduation semester.

 University College Core Curriculum 39

 Transitional Studies - University Studies 2

 Select one option from the following: (UNIV 101 And UNIV 102) Or UNIV 110 Or UNIV 111

 Transitional Studies - Life Skills 2

 HEED 112

 Communication Skills - Written Communication 3

 ENGL 110

 Communication Skills - Oral Communication 3

 SPEE 200

 Information Literacy 3

 ENGL 120

 Reasoning Skills - Critical Thinking 3

 PHIL 110 Or PHIL 220

 Reasoning Skills - Quantitative Reasoning 3

 MATH 123

 Scientific Literacy - Natural Sciences 8

 NSCI 110 And NSCI 120

 Scientific Literacy - Social Sciences 3

 Select one from the following: POLI 210 Or POLI 220 Or SOCI 210

 Humanities and Creative Arts 3

 Select one from the following: HUMN 211 Or HUMN 212

 Global Literacy 3

 Select one from the following: HIST 110 Or HIST 120

 Ethics and Civic Engagement 3

-EDUC 211
+EDUC 211 (completion of this professional education course satisfies the Ethics and Civic Engagement requirement)

 Notes

 UNIV 101-102 required for all first time students; UNIV 110 required for transfer students with fewer than 30 transfer credits.
 Students do not earn credit if requirement is waived.
 UNIV 111 may be required based on academic performance.
 Not required for students with 60+ transfer credits.
 Students do not earn credit if requirement is waived.
 MATH 121 may be required based on profile scores.
-Some core courses require a one- hour lab.
+Some core courses require a one-hour lab.
 At least one natural science class must include a lab.
+Some majors require two lab sciences, increasing requirement to 8 credits.

+Not required for students with 30+ transfer credits from a foreign institution.
+Students do not earn credit if requirement is waived.

 Program Requirements 85

 Professional Education Courses 18

-EDUC 210 And EDUC 310 And EDUC 311 And EDUC 331 And EDUC 340 And S PED 320
+EDUC 210 And EDUC 211 And EDUC 310 And EDUC 311 And EDUC 330 And EDUC 331 And SPED 320

 Birth through Kindergarten Major Core 39

-EDUC 303 And EDUC 306 And EDUC 308 And EDUC 350 And EDUC 361 And EDUC 434 And HEED 372 And HEED 420 And READ 370 And SOCI 330 And S WRK 220 And SWRK 230 And HIST 211 Or HIST 212
+EDUC 303 And EDUC 306 And EDUC 308 And EDUC 350 And EDUC 361 And

+EDUC 434 And HEED 372 And HEED 420 And READ 370 And SOCI 330 And S

+WRK 220 And SWRK 230 And HIST 211 Or HIST 212

 Major Electives 4

-PEDU 101 Or PEDU 107 Or PEDU 112 Or PEDU 120 Or PEDU 122 Or PEDU 1 30 Or PEDU 132 Or PEDU 140 And MATH elective
+PEDU 101 Or PEDU 107 Or PEDU 112 Or PEDU 120 Or PEDU 122 Or PEDU

+130 Or PEDU 132 Or PEDU 140 And MATH elective

 Other Major Requirement 3

 PSYC 210

 Elective 3

 Choose in consultation with your advisor.

 Minor 18

 See catalog listing for minor requirements.